 Applying to any one of the nation’s top schools can feel intimidating.
-With their insanely low acceptance rates and no shortage of stereotypes about their students—that they’re brilliant, or overachievers, or both—the Ivy Leagues and their selective peer institutions must require its student applicants to at least meet a threshold GPA in order to be considered and granted entry.
-Right?
+With their insanely low acceptance rates and no shortage of stereotypes about their students—that they’re brilliant, overachievers, or both—the Ivy Leagues and their selective peer institutions must require its student applicants to at least meet a threshold GPA in order to be considered, right?

 Not necessarily.
 If you’ve ever imagined that the answer to this question is a resounding “Yes,” we’re here to dispel your fears.
 While top schools certainly hold their applicants to a high standard and expect them to have achieved in high school, the Admissions Committee isn’t docking students based on GPA alone without reading the rest of their application materials as well.
 Considering applying to a selective school?
 Read on for an in-depth analysis of how your GPA may look to admissions officers.

 Comparing High Schools: Like Comparing Apples to Oranges